iterative/dvc.org/static/docs/command-reference/remote/modify.md

 ## Description

 Remote `name` and `option` name are required.
 Option names are remote type specific.
-See below examples and a list of remote storage types: Amazon S3, Google Cloud, Azure, Google Drive, SSH, ALiyun OSS, among others.
+See `dvc remote add` and **Available settings** section below for a list of remote storage types.

 This command modifies a `remote` section in the project's [config file](/doc/command-reference/config).
 Alternatively, `dvc config` or